supercoolalgebragames/supercoolalgebragames.github.io/README.md

             z-index: -1; /* Puts it behind all content */
         }

-        /* Custom scrollbar for a more thematic feel */
+        /* Custom scrollbar retained for thematic feel */
         ::-webkit-scrollbar {
             width: 8px;
         }